Kathy Rogers of Rogers Insurance in Gulfport said her mother came to live with her in 2011 after suffering a stroke.

 “My husband would go around the same time every day, and people would be waiting on him in the hall — just waiting to talk to him,” she said.
 “So many people in nursing homes don’t have families, and they get lonely and they just want someone to talk to.”

-National Grandparents Day is celebrated the second Sunday in September.
+National Grandparents Day is celebrated on the second Sunday in September.

 This year, she said, they are trying to almost double their visits.